althafvly/CCStore/README.md

 - No internet permission — your data never leaves the device.
 - All card data is stored locally using Android’s Room database.
-- No analytics or tracking.
+- No analytics, ads or tracking.

 ---